FREQUENTLY ASKED QUESTIONS

 Yes!
 Many of our vegan or vegan-curious clients are looking for help covering their nutrient needs and may not need help with body image.

 Do you work with people with eating disorders?

 We take folks with eating disorders on a case-by-case basis.
 We require that clients with active eating disorders have a care team including a physician and therapist at a minimum.

 We can determine during the introduction call and initial session if we’re a good fit.

 You can search for treatment options on the National Eating Disorders Association website.

 Do I need to be vegetarian or vegan to work with you?

 Absolutely not!
-We work with all kinds of clients, including those who eat meat, dairy and eggs.
-We I will never pressure you to go vegetarian or vegan.
+We work with all kinds of clients and will never pressure you to go vegetarian or vegan.